thinkful-ei-jaguar/Blade-bookmarks-app/README.md

 This is Blade's solo bookmark app project.

-"Stay awhile and listen." -Deckard Cain
+1.)
 I can add bookmarks to my bookmark list.
 Bookmarks contain:

-title
+  a.) title
-url link
+  b.) url link
-description
+  c.) description
-rating (1-5)
+  d.) rating (1-5)

-/** Yes, but the description is optional and rating is prechosen (to avoid null)
+/** Yes, but the description is optional and rating defaults to 5 if one is not chosen

+2.)
 I can see a list of my bookmarks when I first open the app.
 All bookmarks in the list default to a "condensed" view showing only title and rating.

-/** Yep
+/** Yes.
+Bookmarks also condense whenever applying a filter or going to the add bookmark section and adding a bookmark or canceling.

+3.)
 I can click on a bookmark to display the "detailed" view.
 Detailed view expands to additionally display description and a "Visit Site" link

-/** Yes you can, but the interface is currently (temporarily) hideous
+/** Yes you can.
+Unfortunately for keyboard users, your focus switches back to the first tabindex on the page.
+Trying to see if I can change this.

+4.)
 I can remove bookmarks from my bookmark list

-/** Yes you can, but I had to "cheat" and use a page reload because it wouldn't rerender
+/** Yes you can

+5.)
 I receive appropriate feedback when I cannot submit a bookmark

-/** Yes, but for some reason when you click okay you're going to be taken back to the main view.
-I am going to put in a ticket for this to get help on Monday
+/** Yes you do.
+As a user you will probably only get an html based error if you fill out the add bookmark form incorrectly.
+However if there is a 40x error code it will display at the top of the app.

+6.)
 I can select from a dropdown (a <select> element) a "minimum rating" to filter the list by all bookmarks rated at or above the chosen selection

 /** You sure can and it actually works cleanly.
 Unfortunately it does not sort them in order of ratings, which would be cool but I probably won't have time for.

 (Extension feature - optional) I can edit the rating and description of a bookmark in my list

-/** No, you can't, but if I finish making it look pretty in time I will add that in :-)
+/** No, you can't, but if I have enough extra time I will add that :-)